 One of the oldest centers of Christianity in the world

-This UNESCO World Heritage Site is the most sacred pilgrimage site in Georgia and home to the Svetitskhoveli Cathedral, the second largest in the country.
+We start this list of unique things to do in Georgia with a UNESCO World Heritage Site that’s the most sacred pilgrimage place in Georgia and home to the Svetitskhoveli Cathedral, the second largest in the country.
 What makes Mtskheta even more fascinating is that it was also the center of Pagan worship in the 5th century B.C.
 Mtskheta was also the capital of Georgia for more than seven centuries until King Dachi moved the capital to Tbilisi.
 This ancient town today has only 8,000 residents.